prof-rice/cse1325-prof-202008/README.md

 To download changes within your terminal at any later time, change to your cse1325-prof directory (e.g., `cd ~/cse1325-prof`) and type:

 ``git pull``

+If that doesn't work, just delete it and clone it again!

 ## Working with your local clone